Deal Lab is a

 The DealLab analyzed individual cases to determine the impact on corporate value of the shareholder’s rejection of the request, the granting of the request, and when these dialogues spanned multiple fiscal years.

+A strategic review is an active reorganization of a company’s business structure in search of further growth.
+In an industry with little growth potential and an oligopolistic market structure, how much management resources should be devoted to a business that is at the bottom of the industry?
+Potential management issues vary from company to company.
 In the case of Western companies, the strategic review may be announced not at the time the decision to sell the business is made, but at the time the company begins considering the sale of the business.
 For example, the Suez stake that Enegy sold to Veolia is a good example.
 The combination of the two water barons, which everyone thought was unlikely a few years ago due to historical circumstances, happened because Engie published its strategic review.
+DealLab analyzes strategic reviews based on publicly available information.

 If it is the strategic review that spontaneously updates the business structure, and shareholder dialogue is done through external pressure, then startups are the ones who redefine the ecosystem of the industry.

+Each round of investment by a startup transforms the industry at a speed that would not be possible for a normal company.
 A good example is the iPhone created by Steve Jobs’ Apple, which accelerated the growth of the smartphone market 20 years ago and is now indispensable throughout the world.

 And is the now emerging app-based food delivery for food intermediaries in the transportation industry?
 Is it the retail industry?
 Is it the distribution industry?
 No. It is a food delivery industry with the potential to grow into a $300+ billion market by 2030.